In the UK, one of the most generous allowances for the ordinary saver is that available on Individual Savings Accounts (ISAs).

 At a time when interest rates have barely been hovering above zero and investors have had to grow accustomed to low rates of return on their money (due to the effects of the Lehmans crash and the 2008 credit crunch), it’s important that you leverage any tax breaks that are available.

 Receiving investment income that’s exempt from income tax will immediately save you 20% if you pay at the basic-rate, which gives your investment a head start.

-Your ISA allowance in 2019 is £20,000, so you can pay up to £20,000 a year into an ISA, without incurring any tax liability on the income the investment earns or on capital gains through any increase in its value.
+The ISA allowance for the 2019/20 tax year is £20,000.
+This means you can pay up to £20,000 into an ISA without incurring any tax liability on the income the investment earns, or on capital gains through any increase in its value.

-A Basic ISA can be a Cash ISA or a Stocks and Shares ISA.
-A Cash ISA is made up of cash savings and, as such, is one of the safest forms of investment, not being at the mercy of market conditions – other than inflation – and not based on a business which could fail.
-However, the price for security in investment is usually lower returns and, as we’ve mentioned, interest rates are at historical lows and are barely keeping pace with the rate of inflation.
-Unlike stocks and shares ISAs, Cash ISAs are FCA protected and unlike IFISAs, cash can be accessed relatively easily.
+A Cash ISA is made up of cash savings and, as such, is one of the safest forms of investment.
+Cash ISAs are not at the mercy of market conditions – other than inflation – and are not based on a business which could fail.

 Stocks and Shares ISA

 Stocks and Shares ISAs, on the other hand, contain investments in equities and have the potential for a higher rate of return in capital gains - if the value of the shares increases - and in dividends.

 Another benefit of the Stocks and Shares ISA is that you can sell the assets held in your ISA at any time and there is no minimum length of time you need to hold it.
 However, if you do cash in some or all of your ISA, you can only reinvest this money into another ISA to the extent that you have unused available ISA allowances.